Parikh Automata on Finite and Infinite Words: Parikh Automata on Infinite Words

-Intuitively worded, whenever a strong reset PA enters an accepting state, the Parikh condition \emph{must} be satisfied.
+Intuitively worded, whenever a strong reset~PA enters an accepting state, the Parikh condition \emph{must} be satisfied.
 Then the counters are reset.
-Similarly, a weak reset PA may reset the counters whenever there is an accepting hit, and they must reset infinitely often, too.
-In the following we will often just speak of reset PA without explicitly stating whether they are weak or strong.
+Similarly, a weak reset~PA may reset the counters whenever there is an accepting hit, and they must reset infinitely often, too.
+In the following we will often just speak of reset~PA without explicitly stating whether they are weak or strong.
 In this case, we mean the strong variant.
-We will show the equivalence of the two models in \autoref{lem:SPBAtoWPBA} and \autoref{lem:WPBAtoSPBA}.
+We will show the equivalence of the nondeterministic variants of two models in \Cref{lem:SPBAtoWPBA} and \Cref{lem:WPBAtoSPBA}, while in the deterministic setting weak reset~PA are more expressive than strong reset~PA, see~\Cref{lem:detStrongResetVsdetWeakReset}.

+Guha et al.~\cite{infiniteZimmermann} assume that reachability~PA are complete, i.e., for every $(p,a)\in Q\times \Sigma$ there are $\vbf\in \Nbb^d$ and $q\in Q$ such that $(p,a,\vbf,q)\in \Delta$, as incompleteness allows to express additional safety conditions.
+We also make this assumption in order to avoid inconsistencies.
+In fact, we can assume that all models are complete, as the other models can be completed by adding a non-accepting sink.
+Observe that their deterministic variants are always complete by definition.

-\begin{example} Let $\Amc$ be the automaton in \autoref{fig:ex} with $C = \{(z,z'), (z, \infty) \mid z' \geq z\}$. \begin{itemize} \item If we interpret $\Amc$ as a PA (over finite words), then we have $L(\Amc) = \{w \in \{a,b\}^* \cdot \{b\} \mid |w|_a \leq |w|_b\} \cup \{\varepsilon\}$.
+\begin{example} Let $\Amc$ be the automaton in \Cref{fig:ex} with $C = \{(z,z'), (z, \infty) \mid z' \geq z\}$. \begin{itemize} \item If we interpret $\Amc$ as a~PA (over finite words), then we have $L(\Amc) = \{w \in \{a,b\}^* \cdot \{b\} \mid |w|_a \leq |w|_b\} \cup \{\varepsilon\}$.
 The automaton is in the accepting state at the very beginning and every time after reading a $b$.
-The first counter counts the occurrences of letter $a$, the second one counts occurrences of $b$.
+The first counter counts the occurrences of $a$, the second one counts occurrences of $b$.
 By definition of~$C$ the automaton only accepts when the second counter value is greater or equal to the first counter value (note that vectors containing an $\infty$-entry have no additional effect).

-\item If we interpret $\Amc$ as a safety PA, then we have $S_\omega(\Amc) = \{b\}^\omega$.
+\item If we interpret $\Amc$ as a safety~PA, then we have $S_\omega(\Amc) = \{b\}^\omega$.
 As $q_1$ is not accepting, only the $b$-loop on $q_0$ may be used.

-\item If we interpret $\Amc$ as a reachability PA, then we have $R_\omega(\Amc) = \{\alpha \in \{a,b\}^\omega \mid \alpha$ has a prefix in $L(\Amc)\}$.
+\item If we interpret $\Amc$ as a reachability~PA, then we have $R_\omega(\Amc) = \{\alpha \in \{a,b\}^\omega \mid \alpha$ has a prefix in $L(\Amc)\}$.
 The automaton has satisfied the reachability condition after reading a prefix in $L(\Amc)$ and accepts any continuation after that.